pranav019/Youtube-Clone/README.md

 - Created the react app using **_npx create-react-app youtube-clone_**.
 - Configured Tailwind CSS to the application.

+### Important Points

+- JSX doesn't allow us to use for loop, instead we need to use the map function.
+- Map function example : in Map.js file.

 ## Files work sequence below :-

 ## 1. Head.js file